-- 9.1 Unless the SRA is satisfied that there are exceptional circumstances in the public interest that justify a higher sum, the maximum grant that may be made for a single claim is £500,000. - 9.2 For the purposes of this rule, a single claim is an application, or applications, from an applicant for the loss incurred by them arising from a single event or set of connected underlying circumstances.
+- 9.1 Unless the SRA is satisfied that there are exceptional circumstances in the public interest that justify a higher sum, the maximum grant that may be made for a single claim is [£500,000]. - 9.2 For the purposes of this rule, a single claim is an application or applications for the loss incurred by an eligible person, arising from a single event or underlying set of circumstances.